The Rewired Life: Seeking Better, Not Just More

 Jeff is a career banker, data scientist, behavioral economist, and choice architect.
 Jeff has held banking and consulting leadership roles at Wells Fargo, Citibank, KPMG, and IBM.

-Seeking to Find “Enough”: John Bogle, the late Vanguard founder, shared a story illustrating our struggle with seeking: At a party hosted by a billionaire on Shelter Island, Kurt Vonnegut remarked to Joseph Heller that their host, a hedge fund manager, had made more in one day than Heller had earned from Catch-22 in its entire history.
+Seeking to Find “Enough”: John Bogle, the late Vanguard founder, shared a story illustrating our struggle with seeking: At a party hosted by a billionaire on Shelter Island, Kurt Vonnegut remarked to Joseph Heller that their host, a hedge fund manager, had made more in one day than Heller had earned from his blockbuster book Catch-22 in its entire history.
 Heller replied, “Yes, but I have something he will never have… enough.”

-Now, we’ll outline each category in the “NOT to seek” framework.
 To help you remember, think of seeking “what not to seek” as a way to live well—essentially, to be a “GOOD LIVE-R.” This memory aid highlights five things to avoid seeking:

-• [L] - Luxury
+[L] - Luxury

-• [I] - Ignorance
+[I] - Ignorance

-• [V] - Vanity
+[V] - Vanity

-• [I] - Immediate gratification
+[I] - Immediate Gratification

-• [R] - Risk avoidance
+[R] - Risk Avoidance

 “It is not the man who has too little, but the man who craves more, that is poor.” — Seneca

 1. Not Seeking Luxury: After working diligently, it’s natural to feel we’ve earned some luxury.
 Yet linking luxury to hard work can be misleading.
 Sir Arthur Conan Doyle said, “Work is its own reward.”
 Similarly, labor economist David Autor observed, “Work is what structures adults' lives: it gives us purpose, focus, a set of responsibilities, and an identity.”
-This highlights that the intrinsic value of work extends far beyond material rewards.
+This highlights how the intrinsic value of work extends far beyond material rewards.
 So, why do we chase luxury?
 It’s often because work enables luxury, and luxury-seeking simply replaces one pursuit (work) with another (consumption).
 Earnings from work reflect societal value creation, while luxury is how we choose to spend today.
 With fixed budgets, luxury-seeking often crowds out resources we might otherwise save or use to benefit others.
 Luxury is thus an inferior substitute for the value we could create by diverting our efforts.

 Contentment with what we have fosters happiness.
 The more we’re satisfied, the more resources—time and money—become available to create value for others and save for the future.
-This cycle of fulfillment begins by redirecting the very drive that makes us effective at work.
+This cycle of fulfillment begins by redirecting the very drive making us effective at work.
 Avoiding luxury is also a form of expectation management; as we acquire more, our desire grows, and unmet desires can undermine happiness.
 By resisting luxury, we selectively pursue “more” that actually enhances happiness.

 A ‘Faux Pro’ Bike Example: I recently spoke with a friend who, like me, enjoys biking, though he rides faster and longer, often joining a group of ten riders every weekend.